-Succeeding acting director John Gary, who had replaced 14-year executive director Catherine English, Bank is expected to help Oklahoma City achieve further dramatic drops in shelter killing, already falling from 39.8 animals killed per 1,000 human residents in 1998 to 28.0 in 2007 and 16.3 in 2013––still nearly twice the U.S. national average of circa 9.5.
+Succeeding acting director John Gary, who had replaced 14-year executive director Catherine English, Bank is expected to help Oklahoma City achieve further dramatic drops in shelter killing.
+The Oklahoma City shelter killing rate has already fallen from 39.8 animals killed per 1,000 human residents in 1998 to 28.0 in 2007 and 16.3 in 2013, but is still nearly twice the U.S. national average of circa 9.5.

 Handling as many as 700 animals at a time, on a budget of $4 million per year, the Oklahoma City Animal Welfare Division in 2009 won an American SPCA “Mission: Orange” partnership that brought an investment of about $1 million in efforts to rehome shelter animals through adoptions, returns to previous homes, and transfer to nonprofit adoption agencies.